 On the other hand, few jobs are as fulfilling as seeing young clients and their families meet their care-plan goals, and solve their problems.
 Working in a school or within a community gives child social workers the satisfaction of seeing their work come to fruition.

 As a career, the child social work job market will continue to grow faster than the general economy, according to the U.S. Bureau of Labor Statistics.
-In 2010, they listed the average yearly income of a child social worker as $43,850.
-Those working in elementary and secondary schools during the same period earned an average of $57,100.
+In 2020, they listed the average yearly income of a child social worker as $48,430.
+T

 If you are interested in exploring child social work, volunteers are always needed.
 Talk to the social worker at a local school about the possibility of helping with after-school programs or signing up to be a peer counselor.
 If you are entering college, consider a college or university with a strong social work department as well as studying human and developmental psychology.